 A party in a professional liability case brought against a licensed professional pursuant to this chapter who intends to call an expert witness of their own selection, shall certify to the court and all other parties the expert’s name, qualifications and the purpose for calling the expert ….

 This law mandates that one must hold an active medical license to practice.
-It is clear that neither law allows for the plaintiffs’ attorney to sign in place of the expert witness.
-The argument that an initial disclosure, signed by their medical malrpracice attorney, sufficiently adhered to the statutory requirements has been summarily rejected.
+Neither law allows for the plaintiffs’ attorney to sign in place of the expert witness.
+The argument that an initial disclosure, signed by their medical malpractice attorney, sufficiently adhered to the statutory requirements has been summarily rejected.

 Iowa Medical Malpractice Statute of Limitations